Web Portion of the Style Guide

 MUSTs

-The RFC Editor requires the following conventions when writing a document.
+The following conventions are required in RFCs.
 Updates will be made to text to follow these guidelines during the editing process.
-The RFC Editor appreciates compliance in submitted drafts.
+We appreciate compliance in submitted drafts.

 Topic | Requirement |